BNasmith/PTForsyth/PTFWorkofChrist.md

 from the work He came to do, and the words He came to speak.
-The Cross was not simply a fate awaiting Christ in the future ; it pervaded subliminally His holy Person.
+The Cross was not simply a fate awaiting Christ in the future; it pervaded subliminally His holy Person.
 He was born for the Cross.
 It was His genius, His destiny.
 It was quite inevitable that, in a world like this,
 One holy as Jesus was holy should come to the
 Cross.
-The parable was spoken by One in whom the Cross and all it stands for were latent in His idea of God ; and it became patent, came to the surface, became actual, and practical, and powerful in the stress of man's crisis and the fullness of God's time.
+The parable was spoken by One in whom the Cross and all it stands for were latent in His idea of God; and it became patent, came to the surface, became actual, and practical, and powerful in the stress of man's crisis and the fullness of God's time.